Zzyzx, California: History

 In 1976, the Bureau of Land Management and the California State University agreed to cooperatively manage the land in and around Zzyzx and establish the CSU Desert Studies Center.
-In 1994, the United States Congress passed the California Desert Protection Act, establishing the Mojave National Preserve on the former BLM land, and further formalized the partnership between the National Park Service and the California State University Desert Studies Center.
+In 1994, the United States Congress passed the California Desert Protection Act, establishing the Mojave National Preserve on former BLM land and further formalizing the partnership between the National Park Service and the California State University Desert Studies Center.

 Lexicography

 The name appeared as "Zzyzx Springs" in Dmitri Borgmann's 1967 book Beyond Language.
-In 1977, Borgman noted his source as being "an old, undated map of San Bernardino County published by the Automobile Club of Southern California" and repeated his description of the settlement as being "a hydrologic feature and privately owned spa in San Bernardino County, California, about 8.5 miles south of Baker, on the western edge of Soda Dry Lake, off the abandoned right-of-way of the old Tonopah and Tidewater Railroad."
+In 1977, Borgmann noted his source as being "an old, undated map of San Bernardino County published by the Automobile Club of Southern California" and repeated his description of the settlement as being "a hydrologic feature and privately owned spa in San Bernardino County, California, about 8.5 mi south of Baker, on the western edge of Soda Dry Lake, off the abandoned right-of-way of the old Tonopah and Tidewater Railroad."
 After Borgmann's book, the 1973 Hammond Ambassador World Atlas began to show the place, labeling it as "Zzyzx" without the "Springs"; the 1976 Rand McNally Commercial Atlas and Marketing Guide followed suit.

 Zzyzx as a settlement, and Zzyzx Spring as a water feature, were approved as a place name by the United States Board on Geographic Names on June 14, 1984.
-As is the case with the road, Zzyzx, California, is the USBGN's lexicographically greatest (alphabetically last, at least in Latin alphabetical order) place name.
+As is the case with the road, Zzyzx, California, is the USBGN's alphabetically last place name.

 Zzyzx has frequently been noted on lists of unusual place names.
 Zzyzx was declared the "most difficult to pronounce" place name in California by Reader's Digest.